 The Final Voyage of Drængr Thar is suitable for three-to-five characters of levels 3-4.
-The end of the adventure includes pregenerated characters (from the Iskloft 5E Viking supplement!) so you can get started right away.
+The end of the adventure includes pregenerated characters so you can get started right away.
 NPCs introduced for the first time in the adventure are noted in ALL-CAPS.
-Skill checks are in SMALL-CAPS.
+Suggested ability checks (if you use them) are in SMALL-CAPS.